 There comes a moment in every pregnancy or motherhood journey when a mother will suddenly encounter a dissonant emotion—one that contrasts sharply with the deep love she feels for her child.
 This feeling of maternal ambivalence is totally normal, expected, and common.
 But for so many moms, these emotions can bring up strong feelings of guilt or even shame.

 Maternal ambivalence describes the greatly conflicted emotions that a woman can feel toward her child, ranging from love and affection to frustration and anger.
 Often, a mother can experience all of these emotions at the same time.

-In fact, the data shows that as many as 40% of mothers report feeling indifferent toward their babies initially.
-But in today's societal expectations of the "perfect" mother who unilaterally feels a sense of consistent fulfillment on her mothering journey, it's all too easy to internalize messages that these feelings are unnatural or wrong.
+In fact, the data shows that as many as 40% of mothers report feeling indifferent 1toward their babies initially.
+But in today's societal expectations of the "perfect" mother who unilaterally feels a sense of consistent fulfillment on her mothering journey, it's all too easy to internalize messages2 that these feelings are unnatural or wrong.

 The seemingly simple notion that all women have a "maternal instinct" that inherently allows them to naturally and easily care for and want children is an erroneous and dangerous viewpoint.
 These notions are perpetuated by the lack of open discourse around our mixed emotions in motherhood, as well as the rosier side of motherhood being perpetually displayed in our social media feeds.

 Having strong support during pregnancy and beyond is important for many reasons but especially to help normalize some of these emotions and experiences.
 A dear friend, family member, trusted physician, or other support person can share their own maternal ambivalence and help normalize yours.